vertica/Social-Media-Connector/README.md

 Building and Installing
 -----------------------

-Flume requires Oracle Open JDK 1.6, which you downloaded from Oracle.
-Verify that the JDK bin directory is in your path before building or the build fails.
-To add it to your path:
+The Flume build requires a 1.6 full JDK.
+To install on RedHat based systems, use the command `yum install java-1.6.0-openjdk-devel`.
+Verify that the path to javac in your path before building or the build fails.
-`export PATH=$PATH:/home/dbadmin/Social-Media-Connector/third-party/dist/jdk1.6.0_11/bin`

 Navigate to the top level directory of the Social Media Connector and run: 'make flume'

 After the build completes, run 'make install' if the HP Vertica database exists on the same host and you are logged in as a dbadmin user.
 Otherwise, copy the VTweetParser.so file over to your Vertica node and install the library: